 Centrifugal superchargers are better at dealing with heat levels than other superchargers.
 More than anything else, what really makes them a popular choice is the smooth and consistent torque delivery.

 Another important piece of information is that an engine equipped with a centrifugal supercharger will make the most power at its highest rpm.
 And given the high rev range from your Honda S2000’s F20C or F22C, the two fit together rather well.

 Do Honda F20C and F22C Supercharger Builds Need Forged Internals?

 The more power you add to your car, the more stress it will put on your engine and other parts.

 Luckily your Honda S2000 can handle it.
 Apart from it’s strong build, it has forged internals that allows you to considerably increase power without needing any internal engine modifications.

 In fact, your stock motor is much stronger than any other OEM Honda out there so it would be a shame not to supercharge it.

-Both the F20C and F22C engines can safely handle 400 whp on stock internals.
+Both the F20C and F22C engines can safely handle 400 whp on stock internals with some high quality spark plugs and performance motor oil.
 To gain anything more than that, we recommend upgrading your engine components.

 Recommended Supporting Modifications